slaughters85j/kepler.gl/docs/user-guides/f-map-styles.md

 ![map styles](https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/f-map-styles-0.png "Map panel")

-kepler.gl provide a set of [Mapbox](https://www.mapbox.com) basemap styles as background map, including 3D buildings!
-You can also add your own custom map sytle using the Mapbox style link.
+kepler.gl provide a set of basemap styles as background map, including 3D buildings!
+You can also add your own custom map sytle using a style URL.

 ## Base Map Styles